Safari safety tips (not just for dummies)

 Our pick for the winner

-How do I protect myself against malaria?
+How do you protect yourself against malaria?

-use insect repellent wear long pants and long sleeves, as well as closed shoes sleep under a mosquito net
+Use insect repellent.
+Wear long pants and long sleeves, as well as closed shoes.
+Sleep under a mosquito net.

 Which is the safest country for safari?